Turbo Takeaways

 • Tuition assistance through the Post-9/11 GI Bill or Montgomery GI Bill

-• Veterans Group Life Insurance Benefits (VGLI) - after you’re honorably discharged
+• Veterans Group Life Insurance (VGLI) — after honorably discharged

-• Retirement pension - after you’ve served long enough and are honorably discharged
+• Retirement pension — after 20 years of service and are honorably discharged

 • Proficiency Pay